jaspector

 Monday-Friday business hours as listed above.
 After-hours inspections available at $65/hour, 2-hour minimum.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Town of Castle Valley -- Building Permit Agent and Grand County Building Department (split jurisdiction) before applying.
+Source: Town of Castle Valley -- Building Permit Agent and Grand County Building Department (split jurisdiction) ↗

-Do I need a building permit in Town of Castle Valley, UT?
+01 Do I need a building permit in Castle Valley, UT?

 Castle Valley zoning approval is required for all construction, alterations, additions, mobile/modular/manufactured homes moved onto a lot, portable sheds or shipping containers, re-roofing, covered or attached decks and porches, fences over 7 feet, and retaining walls over 4 feet or supporting a structure.
 Also required before any land disturbance qualifying under the land disturbance ordinance.
 Grand County building permit required for all regulated construction -- erecting, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing any building or structure, and for installation or modification of electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in Town of Castle Valley, UT?
+02 How much does a building permit cost in Castle Valley, UT?

-How do I apply for a building permit in Town of Castle Valley, UT?
+03 How do I apply for a building permit in Castle Valley, UT?

-How long does it take to get a building permit in Town of Castle Valley, UT?
+04 How long does it take to get a building permit in Castle Valley, UT?

-Typical processing time is Town zoning review timing depends on whether the project is routine (BPA approval, no fixed timeline published) or nonroutine (next available PLUC meeting after complete application is submitted).
+Building permit processing times in Castle Valley, UT typically run Town zoning review timing depends on whether the project is routine (BPA approval, no fixed timeline published) or nonroutine (next available PLUC meeting after complete application is submitted).
 Grand County plan review up to approximately 2 weeks, subject to staffing.
 Allow additional time for multi-department signoffs..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Castle Valley, UT?
+05 What work is exempt from building permits in Castle Valley, UT?

+Not all construction work requires a permit in Castle Valley, UT.
 The following work is generally exempt: One-story detached accessory structures under 200 square feet (excluding storm shelters) - may still require Castle Valley zoning development permit; Fences not exceeding 7 feet in height - may still require Castle Valley zoning development permit; Retaining walls retaining less than 4 feet of unbalanced fill (not requiring design under IRC R404.4); Water tanks on grade under 5,000 gallons with height-to-width ratio of 2:1 or less - may still require Castle Valley zoning development permit; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated pools less than 24 inches deep; Playground equipment; Window awnings projecting under 54 inches without extra support; Decks 30 inches or less above grade, requiring no guardrails, and not serving required exit door - may still require Castle Valley zoning development permit; Grade-level, unconnected conex/shipping containers under 350 square feet used only for storage (Utah amendment) - may still require Castle Valley zoning development permit; Agricultural buildings not for human occupancy and without plumbing or electrical - still require Certificate of Land Use Compliance (CLUC) from Castle Valley and may require Agricultural Exemption Acknowledgment; Minor electrical, gas, mechanical, and plumbing repairs (in-kind replacements, no new rough work).
 Note: Even for building-permit-exempt structures, Castle Valley's zoning approval is often still required.
 Contact Colleen Thompson (435-259-9828) before assuming any work is fully exempt from town-side requirements.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Castle Valley, UT?
+06 How do I schedule a building inspection in Castle Valley, UT?